Brissot/XComSaveScum/README.md

 Edit "SaveScum.ps1" and "SaveReturn.ps1" and replace the name of your iron man save.

 Bind "SaveScum.bat" and "SaveReturn.bat" to keys.
-I used iCUE to bind it to my forward and back buttors on my mouse.
+I used iCUE to bind it to my forward and back buttons on my mouse.
 The reason to use the .bat files is so that it won't create a window when it runs.